I’m not a big fish in a little pond

 I am convinced that every single person has the opportunity to be a big fish in myriad different ways.
 And most importantly, I am absolutely positive that your size does not depend on the sizes of the people around you; there is no such thing as being “the biggest fish in the pond”.

 You’re not necessarily bigger, you’re just differently proportioned – because you’re differently talented.

 As I reach the halfway point of my college career, I realize that so many of my most important experiences have had nothing to do with classes and everything to do with interpersonal development.
 I realize that though I have performed well academically, I am more concerned with how I have performed as a friend.

-I realize that despite growing up surrounded by this “big fish” mantra, I don’t believe a word of it.
+I realize that despite growing up surrounded by this “big fish” mantra, I don’t really believe in it.
 I do not want to be a shark and eat those around me.
 I do not want to be mere food for someone larger.
 No, I want to be a part of something grand and connected and beautiful, a piece of countless lives, a meaningful strand of this enormous web of students and staff and dreamers.